panacloud-modern-global-apps/jamstack-serverless/README.md

 If you don't have web programming background or don't know React we suggest you start from this [app development foundation bootcamp](https://panacloud.github.io/bootcamp-2020/).

-Before starting the steps we suggest reading the following articles which cover the concepts, technologies, and architecture of modern fullstack websites and apps:
+Before starting the steps we suggest reading the following articles which cover the concepts, technologies, architecture and companies behind modern fullstack websites and apps:

 Modern Applications

+Modern applications built with a combination of modular architecture patterns like micro services (instead of monolithic)  and components, serverless operational models, event driven with data stored in modern globally distributed databases, connected with GraphQL Query and realtime subscription APIs, and agile developer processes allow organizations to innovate faster while reducing risk, time to market, and total cost of ownership.

 [AWS Modern Applications](https://aws.amazon.com/modern-apps/)